Do Independent Contractors Get Paid for Training?

 Can a Contractor Sue a Company For Unpaid Training

 A verbal agreement may also come into play when suing a company for unpaid training.
 For instance, the contract does not outline training compensation, but the hiring organization mentioned it.
-In this case, the independent contractor may have legal grounds to file a claim against their hiring organization.

 What Are the Benefits of Training an Independent Contractor?